henryblu/SOFTENG/ShapesAndPeople/InterfaceExercise.md

 10. Implement your program to sort Persons and Rectangles by using the Comparable interface and the Collections class.

-you can see the final code in this repository:
+you can see the final code in this repository here the comparable interface is called Sortable<T> and the Collections class is called Sorter:

 https://github.com/henryblu/SOFTENG/tree/main/ShapesAndPeople